Caller to 911 dispatcher: Mom, your house is on fire

 Story highlights

-- Dispatcher Layla Wray took a call from her daughter saying that their house was flames
+- Dispatcher took 911 call from her daughter saying their house was in flames

 - Wray remained calm throughout the call